Tony is currently based in Malaga, Spain where he conducts workshops for perpetual yogis, instructors and aspiring instructors.

 From 1996 to 2004, Tony trained elementary grade classroom teachers, and middle and high school physical education teachers in the public and private sectors in San Francisco, Los Angeles and beyond.
 With volunteers from the US Yoga Association he established after-school programs in schools throughout the district.

 Tony is featured in Yoga, published by Yoga Journal.
 He demonstrates the 84 asanas from the Ghosh lineage in Eighty-four Āsanas in Yoga: A Survey of Traditions, an academic research book by Professor Gudrun Bühnemann.

 In 2005 Tony went on sabbatical in Los Cabos, Mexico to create systems and training programs for practitioners, instructors and aspiring instructors of all levels.
 He codified a new series of 3 systems with 40 asanas in each that he began teaching in 2016 that includes breath control with vinyasa.

 Although Tony and Bikram teach postural yoga from the same Ghosh lineage, Tony does not teach 'hot yoga' of any kind, nor does he advocate it.

 "Contrary to popular belief, contemporary postural yoga is not ancient."

-Bishnu Ghosh was a yogic physical culturist, initially trained by his brother, Yogananda, at his Ranchi School for Boys.
+Bishnu Ghosh was a yogic physical culturist, initially trained in yoga by his brother, Yogananda, at his Ranchi School for Boys.

 His system begins with Sūryannamaskār.
 Popularized by his fellow bodybuilders in the 1900's,"Suryannamaskar, was not considered a part of yoga at the time.
 It was in addition to "yoga" for medical gymnastics and body-conditioning on the one hand, and state of the art weights and other European bodybuilding techniques on the other."